 Backgrounder

 Guittard Chocolate Company is a San Francisco Bay Area based chocolate maker celebrated for crafting world-class couverture chocolate based on traditional French methods.
-Founded in San Francisco in 1868, Guittard Chocolate Company is the oldest continuously owned and operated family chocolate-making business in the United States.
+Founded in San Francisco in 1868, Guittard Chocolate Company is the oldest continuously family-owned and operated chocolate-making business in the United States.

 Today, Guittard Chocolate Company continues to raise the bar with its passion for crafting the highest quality chocolate, providing the best service and setting new standards for the industry.
 Its expanded line of retail products makes the “chocolate for experts” available to home bakers and chocolate lovers.